framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public void function setSubsystemBeanFactory( string subsystem, any factory )

 Call this to tell the framework about a subsystem-specific bean factory.
 The bean factory must support `containsBean( name )` and `getBean( name )`.
-You would typically call this method from your `setupSubsystem()` method.
+You would typically call this method from your `setupSubsystem()` method unless you are using DI/1 and allowing FW/1 to manage all your bean factories for you (the default behavior).

 ### public void function setupApplication()